Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

 ![](/assets/restore-azure-vm.png)

-Before running this wizard, you need to create a new user and select a subscription, region, resource groups and storage account via the [Microsoft Azure Portal](https://portal.azure.com/).
+Before running this wizard, you need to create a new user and select a subscription, region, resource groups, as well as create a storage account and virtual network via the [Microsoft Azure Portal](https://portal.azure.com/).

 > To be able to restore a disk image, you should use a [general-purpose storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-options) and not a blob storage, because blob storage accounts support only _block_ and _append blobs_, and not _page blobs_ on on which virtual machines are stored.
 Page blobs are only available in general-purpose accounts and they do not provide [zone-redundant storage \(ZRS\)](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage).
 >